· Flaxseed Oil Mixture ·

 Alpha-linolenic acid is a triple unsaturated essential fatty acid and – like DHA – belongs to the group of omega 3 fatty acids.
 If 2g are taken daily, alpha-linolenic acid contributes to the preservation of normal blood cholesterol levels.

-Flaxseed, Camelina, Rapeseed, Hemp and Walnut oil have an especially high alpha-linolenic acid content.
+Flaxseed Oil, Camelina Oil, Rapeseed Oil, Hempseed Oil and Walnut Oil have an especially high alpha-linolenic acid content.